-As of December 31, 2020, we had 400 employees, six of whom are executive officers.
+As of December 31, 2021, we had 416 employees, five of whom were executive officers.
 Our sales force currently consists mainly of employees with a limited number of contract sales agents who call on 340B entities, the Department of Defense, and Puerto Rico, with the sales management being employees.
 Additionally, from time to time, we hire temporary contract employees.
 None of our employees are covered by a collective bargaining agreement, and we are unaware of any union organizing efforts.
 We have never experienced a major work stoppage, strike, or dispute.
 We consider our relationship with our employees to be good.